stivale/stivale/STIVALE2.md

 All other general purpose registers are undefined.

+## Low memory area

+For x86_64 and IA-32, stivale2 guarantees that an area of no less than 32 KiB is free and usable at physical memory address `0x70000`, regardless of what is specified in the memory map.

+This allows the kernel to perform tasks that require Real Mode accessible memory such as multicore startup.

 ## Bootloader-reserved memory

 In order for stivale2 to function, it needs to reserve memory areas for either internal